 How it works: Place the items in one bowl.
 Show your child how to grip the tongs, pick up an item, and place it in the other bowl.
 Repeat until all items are transferred.

 Why it matters: Tongs strengthen the hand muscles used for writing (the same squeeze-and-release motion as a pencil grip).
 Spoon transfer develops scooping control — useful for self-feeding.
-For sensory-rich alternatives, try Kinetic Sand (~$12) with measuring spoons.
+If this is too hard, step back to spooning large pasta or moving cotton balls by hand before offering tongs.

 Progression: Start with large items (cotton balls) and large tongs.
 Progress to smaller items (chickpeas) and smaller tools (tweezers for older children — age 4+).